valboz/VBBinaryLensing/newdocs/documentation.md

 In this example we have declared an instance to the ```VBBinaryLensing``` class, assigned values to some parameters and then performed a computation of magnification by a binary lens with these parameters.

-In the following pages, we will describe all functionalities of VBBinaryLensing
+In the following pages, we will describe all functionalities of VBBinaryLensing in detail.

 ## Single lenses